Office of General Counsel

 The Litigation Group represents the university and oversees outside counsel in a broad range of adversarial proceedings, including writs, internal administrative hearings, depositions, and trials.
 The Litigation Group also works in cooperation with the Intellectual Property, Business Transactions, and Land Use Groups on patent, construction, and environmental cases.

-Margaret Wu, Managing Counsel
+Margaret Wu, Deputy General Counsel

 Nicole Craig, Senior Counsel